Lightstreamer/helm-charts/DEPLOYMENT.md

 > ...
 > ```

-### Multiple Server Sockets
+### Multiple Servers

 Lightstreamer Broker supports managing multiple server sockets.
 You can define multiple server socket configurations by adding entries under the `servers` section in your values file.
 Each configuration must specify a unique name and port.

 Example configuration: